-I put my phone down and fall asleep.
-My doctor pulls back the curtain around 8 p.m. and I pop back into consciousness, in a panic.
+I put my phone down and fell asleep.
+My doctor pulled back the curtain around 8 p.m. and I popped back into consciousness, albeit also in a drug induced panic.

 “Why are you on Dilaudid?” he said.
 “That’s really not necessary in this situation.”